igoramadas/jarbunq/README.md

 - Create a single app-package using [pkg](https://github.com/zeit/pkg)
 - Support hot-reloading of settings and modules (no need to restart the service)
 - Web frontend to configure the settings and view status / logs
-- Make a "generic" email action that can be fully configured via rules / settings

 ## Interested?